alvachien/acgalleryapi/README.md

-# achihapi
+# acgalleryapi
 Web API for [AC Gallery](https://github.com/alvachien/acgallery.git), built on ASP.NET Core.
+This web api can be deploy to Cloud platform like Microsoft Azure.

-## Install
+## Deployment
-To install this Web API to your own server, please follow the steps below.
+To deploy this Web API to your own server, please follow the steps below.

 ### Step 1.
 Clone or Download